Africa must not be ‘neglected’ in virus fight, officials say

 “The worst is still to come,” he said, and pointed to the global Spanish flu pandemic of a century ago when cases came in waves.

-Africa is competing with the developing world for testing kits that will help give a clear number of cases, as well as ventilators for patients in respiratory distress and protective equipment that front-line health workers desperately require.
+Africa is also competing with the developing world for testing kits that will help give a clear number of cases, as well as protective equipment that front-line health workers desperately require.
 Already, anxious workers have gone on strike or gone to court in places like Zimbabwe over the lack of gear.

 “We may not actually know how big is the size of the problem” without scaling up testing, Nkengasong said.

-While 48 of Africa’s 54 countries now have testing capability, that often is limited to countries’ capitals or other major cities, officials with the World Health Organization told reporters in a separate briefing.
+While 48 of Africa’s 54 countries now have testing capability, that often is limited to countries’ capitals or other major cities, WHO officials told reporters in a separate briefing.

 There is an “urgent need” to expand testing, the WHO Africa chief, Matshidiso Moeti, said, noting that clusters of community transmission have emerged in at least 16 countries.
 That means the virus has begun spreading beyond the initial cases imported from abroad.